StokicDusan/IoT-Sistem-Za-Kontrolu-Ulaza/README.md

 # Azure IoT Edge system for access control using Custom Vision

-This is a project showing how to deploy a Custom Vision model to a Raspberry Pi 3 device running Azure IoT Edge.
+This is a project showing how to deploy a solution with Custom Vision AI model to a Raspberry Pi 3 device running Azure IoT Edge.
 The project uses Custom Vision model for facial recognition and controls a relay module which can be used as a switch opening an automatic door.
+Apart from controlling access, the solution logs people who got granted access.

 ## Prerequisites